RubixDev/Rug/README.md

   - Idea from [VanillaTweaks](https://vanillatweaks.net/picker/crafting-tweaks/)

 ### easyHarvesting
-Right clicking on fully grown crops harvests and immediately replants it
+Right-clicking on fully grown crops harvests and immediately replants it

 Works on all crops, nether warts, cocoa beans, sugarcane, cacti, bamboo, kelp and twisting, weeping and cave vines
 - Type: `String`